 These courageous and impactful people are humanitarians.
 Whether they’re supporting their own community or supporting a community across the globe, aid workers sacrificially work for the betterment of humankind.

-According to ReliefWeb (PDF), 274 million people need humanitarian assistance and protection in 2022.
-In 2021, that number was a record 235 million.
-According to the United Nations, in 2020, 117 aid workers were killed, 242 were wounded, and 125 were kidnapped.
-108 of those killed were working in their own country.
+According to ReliefWeb (PDF), 274 million people needed humanitarian assistance and protection in 2022.
+According to the United Nations Office for the Coordination of Humanitarian Affairs, in 2023, the number of aid workers killed more than doubled in two years — from 118 in 2022 to 261 in 2023.
+196 more were wounded and 78 were kidnapped.
+96% of those killed were working in their own country.

 The world needs humanitarian support more than ever — and those who step up to serve that role deserve our support.
 (And not only our support, but also the financial resources they need to be able to stay safe and healthy.)